jeelojacko/CAD/README.md

 and pull request.
 The workflow fails if clippy reports warnings or any tests fail.

-Tagged commits start an additional workflow that builds `survey_cad_cli` on Windows and attaches the zipped executable to the corresponding GitHub release.
+Tagged commits start an additional workflow that builds both `survey_cad_cli` and `survey_cad_gui` on Windows.
+The zipped executables are attached to the corresponding GitHub release.
 Manual runs of this workflow automatically create a timestamped tag so releases can be generated without manually pushing a new tag.

 ## License